West Finland College: Informal adult education

 The college is a well known and one of the biggest educational institutions focused on informal adult education in Finland.
 Every year over a thousand students from different countries study a variety of courses presented by the college.
 The courses cover foreign languages, theatre and arts studies as well as preparatory courses for entrance exams for medicine, law, economics etc.

 Along with these, the college provides education for immigrants, especially marginalized risk groups and those who need educational rehabilitation.
 The college participates in different national and international projects, focused on strengthening the internationality of education and developing informal adult educational studies.

 Courses

 Languages

-The College offers English, Finnish and Russian language studies.
+The College offers Finnish and English language studies.
 The English course lasts for 9 months and includes a period of study abroad.
 The 2-month-long Finnish courses are arranged in Autumn and Spring time.
 Summer time is mostly filled with 2-week-long English-language camps.
-Courses in Russian are presented on request.